 Future Changes: Mandatory Payrolling

-Important changes are coming to benefits reporting.
-HMRC will introduce mandatory payrolling from April 2027.
+IMPORTANT: Mandatory payrolling of benefits has been confirmed for April 2027.
 This will significantly reduce P11D reporting requirements.

 Expert Tips for compliance